wpilibsuite/sysid/README.md

 ### Vendors

-- REV
+- REV: SparkMax Motor Controller
+- CTRE: TalonSRX, TalonFX, VictorSPX, CANCoder, and Pigeon IMU
-- CTRE (No Integration Tests)
+- NavX Gyro (No integration tests)

 ### Hardware Supported by WPILib

 - Analog Gyro
+- ADXRS450 Gyro
 - PWM Motor Controllers
 - Encoders plugged into the roboRIO

 ### Hardware to be supported

 This is hardware that is NOT currently supported but will be once dependencies are resolved or when certain parts of the code is updated:
-- NavX
 - Playing With Fusion Venom
 - ADIS Gyro
-- ADXRS450 Gyro

 ## Downloading and Running Development Versions of SysId (Analysis Only)